Spring Garden Revival

 Hanover Community Development Guidelines for Fertilizer Application & Public Safety Protection

 The Hanover Community Development Department and Board of Health oversee public notification and safety for fertilizer applications.
-Post advance notices where required and observe re-entry intervals (24–48 hours for granular, until dry for liquids).
+Post advance notices where required, and observe re-entry intervals (24–48 hours for granular, until dry for liquids).
 Maintain setbacks of 50–100 feet from wells, playgrounds, and schools.
-Schedule applications mid-week to protect children and pets, and provide emergency contacts (poison control, product label, 911) and SDS on-site.
-Mix and handle products in well-ventilated areas, decontaminate equipment between properties, and store products securely.
+Protect children and pets by scheduling applications mid-week and coordinating with school calendars.
+Emergency contacts include poison control (1-800-222-1222) and 911 for serious exposure.
+Store products in locked, ventilated, original containers, and decontaminate equipment between properties.
 Participate in municipal education programs and workshops on sustainable practices.
-Hanover Board of Health

 550 Hanover Street, Hanover, MA 02339

-Phone: (781) 826-5000
+Phone: (781) 826-5000 x1024

 Official Website: Hanover Board of Health